queueit/ios-webui-sdk/README.md

     NSLog(@"User has left the queue");
 }
 ```
-As the App developer your must manage the state (whether user was previously queued up or not) inside the apps storage.
+As the App developer you must manage the state (whether user was previously queued up or not) inside the apps storage.
 After you have received the "On Queue Passed callback", the app must remember this, possibly with a date / time expiration.
 When the user goes to the next page - you check this state, and only call QueueITEngine.run in the case where the user did not previously queue up.
 When the user clicks back, the same check needs to be done.